jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 * ``enmapboxplugin/make``

-Your PyCharm project structure should now look similar to like.
+Your PyCharm project structure should now look similar to like:
-Note the subfolders highlighted in blue, they are added to the Python path and its modules can be imported directly:

 .. figure:: img/pycharm_project_structure.png